daniel-vera-g/daniel-vera-g/README.md

 ### Hi there 👋

-I'm Daniel, a developer interested in web technologies 🌐, flutter 📱, linux 🐧 and open source.
+I'm Daniel, a developer interested in web technologies 🌐, linux 🐧 and open source.
 Feel free to check out my repositories or reach out to me:

 | 🌐 | [daniel-vera-g.github.io/](https://daniel-vera-g.github.io/)                                  |